Washington clean cars

 Zero emission vehicle standards (ZEV)

-In Jan.
-2022, Ecology announced the start of rulemaking to adopt new vehicle emission standards.
-Adopted in Dec.
-2022, this rule increases zero emission vehicle sales of passenger cars, light-duty trucks, and medium-duty vehicles to 100% starting in 2035.
+In Dec.
+2022, we adopted California's vehicle emissions standards.
+The Clean Vehicles Program rule increases zero emission vehicle sales of passenger cars, light-duty trucks, and medium-duty vehicles to 100% starting in 2035.
 It also requires cleaner burning engines in medium- and heavy-duty trucks.

 New vehicles that do not meet Washington's vehicle emission standards cannot be registered, licensed, rented, or sold here — even if they meet federal standards.
 It is your responsibility to make sure your car meets the state standards.